luyandamncube/-42_A_hitchhikers_guide_to_C/README.md

 # -42_A_hitchhikers_guide_to_C
-A crash course  PDF for C &amp; Algorithms, written  by myself during the WTC bootcamp
+A crash course  PDF for C &amp; Algorithms, written  by myself during the WTC bootcamp.
+All notes/changes &amp; improvements welcome :)